Betty Ford's August 1975 60 Minutes interview: Background

 The 60 Minutes interview was the first extensive interview that Ford had granted exclusively to a television outlet since becoming first lady when her husband, Gerald Ford, became President upon the resignation of Richard Nixon on August 9, 1974.
 It was arranged by the first lady's staff in order to better introduce her to the American public.
 Her staff believed that Safer would be able to highlight Ford's positive attributes.
 Several other television producers were turned down as potential outlets for such an interview.
 Ford had limited experience in similar media situations.

-The interview was filmed in the White House solarium on July 21, 1975.
+The interview was filmed in the solarium of the White House on July 21, 1975.
 The edited version was pre-screened and cleared for airing by the first lady's press office.
 Ford later disclosed that she felt uncomfortable during the interview, that several of the questions "terrified her", and that the medium of the interview (being taped) made her feel pressured into answering all of the questions she was asked.